3190432045/simple-MIPS32/README.md

 #  simple-MIPS32
 `Simple MIPS32 Simulator`
-A very basic MIPS32 simulator with limited set of instructions and should read MIPS machine code.
+A very basic MIPS32 simulator with a limited set of instructions and reads MIPS machine code.

 List of implemented instructions:
 `ADDI, ADD, SUB, AND, OR, XOR, NOR, LW, SW, J, JR, BEQ, BNE, SLT, SLLV, SRLV`